hashicorp/consul/plugin/metrics/README.md

 ## Bugs

-When reloading, we keep the handler running, meaning that any changes to the handler's address aren't picked up.
-You'll need to restart CoreDNS for that to happen.
+When reloading, the Prometheus handler is stopped before the new server instance is started.
+If that new server fails to start, then the initial server instance is still available and DNS queries still served, but Prometheus handler stays down.
+Prometheus will not reply HTTP request until a successful reload or a complete restart of CoreDNS.